haoxiuwang/mysite-s/source/en/chapter-5/index.md

 As an internet startup, Aomoxo will be doing all kinds of innovations in the global internet industry, starting healthy and friendly competitions with powerful adversaries, and together committed to improving the wellbeings of all humankind.

-Aomoxo aimes to play the leading role in the industry, competing with Google for technology, competing with Amazon for market share, and competing with Facebook for creativity, so that consumers of all cultural backgrounds can enjoy another wonderful choice provided by Aomoxo.
+For example, we will compete with Facebook for creativity, with a lovable social network app that will rival Facebook and Instagram, allowing people to experience different joys from using different products; also compete with Amazon for market share, launching our own unique e-commerce platform, so that shoppers would have multiple choices in shopping online as they do offline, like walking out of a shopping mall, then immediately stepping into another that's equally wonderful.

-Aomoxo aimes to play the leading role in the industry, competing with Facebook for creativity: produce a lovable social network app that will rival Facebook and Instagram, allowing people to experience different joys from using different products; And also competing with Amazon for market share: launch an unique e-commerce platform, so that shoppers would have multiple choices in shopping online as they do offline, like walking out of a shopping mall, then immediately stepping into another that's equally wonderful.
-Consumers of all cultural backgrounds can enjoy another wonderful choice provided by Aomoxo.
+With us joining in, the consumers of all cultural backgrounds will enjoy another wonderful choice.

 {% twopics https://cdn.jsdelivr.net/gh/wangfei20/wangfei20.github.io@latest/assets/images/plan/plan5-figure-1.jpg https://cdn.jsdelivr.net/gh/wangfei20/wangfei20.github.io@latest/assets/images/plan/plan5-figure-2.jpg %}